 What Causes Pelvic Floor Disorders?

-Childbirth is one of the main causes of pelvic floor disorders.
-A woman’s risk tends to increase, the more times she has given birth.
+The more childbirth a woman undergoes the more chances she would have for Pelvic disorders.
 Women who are overweight or obese also have a greater risk for pelvic floor disorders.
 Having pelvic surgery or radiation treatments also can cause these disorders.
 For example, these treatments can damage nerves and other tissues in the pelvic floor.
 Other factors that can increase the risk include repeated heavy lifting or even genes.

 The Pelvic Floor Disorders' Symptoms Include: